Hurricane Irma: Celebrities Rally Around Victims, Who’s Donated What

 “Let’s help Hurricanes Harvey and Irma to f*** off,” he tweeted, urging his followers to donate to the people of both states affected by the natural disaster.
 “Support http://Americares.org or charity of your choice: http://charitynavigator.org.”

-Singer Enrique Iglesias, who moved to Florida when he was 8-years-old, set up an Omaze donation page to encourage fans to donate to the cause via Save The Children.
+Singer Enrique Iglesias, who moved to Florida when he was 8-years-old, set up an Omaze donation page to encourage fans to donate to the cause via Save the Children.
 His efforts have already raised more than $2,800.

 Please donate to Hurricane Irma & Harvey relief: https://t.co/pyO23i0Rcl pic.twitter.com/MNxiuk9bBi